resbaz/resbaz2022qld/_posts/2021-11-03-book-stleos.md

 If you are travelling to Brisbane to attend ResBaz Qld, you can now book accommodation at St Leo's College at UQ - this residential college is 5 minutes' walk from the ResBaz Qld venue.

 Accommodation in a single room with shared bathroom starts at $80 per night, and includes breakfast.
-There are also other more private options (i.e. your oen bathroom) at a higher cost.
+There are also other more private options (i.e. your own bathroom) at a higher cost.

 Download the booking form in either [Word](https://github.com/resbaz/resbaz2021qld/blob/e3eca3eda4bb8238cd8e790e601e1d9c24a81912/leosbooking%20form.doc) or as a [PDF](https://github.com/resbaz/resbaz2021qld/blob/e3eca3eda4bb8238cd8e790e601e1d9c24a81912/leosbookingform.pdf).
 Instructions and pricing information are on the form.